 The “video tdr failure” error is commonly associated with the display driver and trigger during graphics-intensive tasks like gaming or video playback.
-Issues with your graphics card or its drivers is the most common reason behind this.
+Issues with your graphics card or its drivers are the most common reason behind this.
 It can also result from software conflicts, corrupt system files, too many background processes, or improper power settings.

 - Software conflicts: Too many applications running at once, or conflicts with other third-party drivers, can overload the graphics processing unit (GPU)